ably/ably-asset-tracking-js/examples/subscribing-example-app/README.md

   const mapElement = document.getElementById("map"); // Find mapping element
   const map = new google.maps.Map(mapElement, { center: position, zoom: 3 }); // Initilise GMaps SDK

-  // Create `createZoonListener` function so that RiderConnection can increase resolution when a user zooms in to the map function createZoomListener(cb) {
+  // Create function that RiderConnection will use to increase resolution when a user zooms in to the map function createZoomListener(cb) {
     map.addListener('zoom_changed', () => {
       cb(map.zoom);